 In order to take into account the internationalization, in 2003 the names were changed to EBS Ink-Jet Systeme and EBS Ink Jet Systems Poland (formerly Intron Elektronik).

 Market launch of the world's first mobile inkjet printer with Li-Ion technology called Handjet EBS-250.
 Also, the quality control system (according to DIN EN ISO9001: 2000), which was audited by the certification body TÜV NORD CERT in November 2005, was introduced at the Polish branch.
 This positive step resulted in the award of the certificate of conformity.

 EBS celebrates its 30th anniversary.
 Introduction of the new and smallest nozzle DOD printer EBS 230.

 Foundation of the official subsidiary in China under the name EBS INK-JET SYSTEMS (SHENZHEN) CO., LTD

 Launch of the new mobile inkjet printer EBS 260 with twice the font height and large touch display compared to the EBS-250.

-EBS launches the new Boltmark II printers with innovative features like UPS (uniterrupted power supply) and network conectivity.
+EBS launches the new Boltmark II printers with innovative features like UPS (uninterrupted power supply) and network connectivity.